makrai/notes/rothe1907-pretrainded-seq-gen.md

   * e.g. BERT checkpoint to initialize the encoder and GPT-2 model as the decodr
-  * we rigorously experiment with a large number of settings to combine BERT, GPT and RoBERTa pre-trained checkpoints to initialize our Transformer-based model.
+  * we rigorously experiment with a large number of settings to combine BERT, GPT and RoBERTa pre-trained checkpoints to initialize our Transformer-based model
 * three canonical conditional text generation tasks of increasing complexity
   * sentence-level fusion (DiscoFuse, Geva+ 2019) and
   * splitting (WikiSplit, Botha+ 2018)),